 And here Augustus showed his genius, for instead of making Egypt into a Roman province, he took it as his own private property.
 All rulers need to have their own private property, their own source of funding, and Egypt was ideal.
 It was therefore put in charge of a Prefect, who was always of an equestrian rank; that is not a senator.
 A province was always in charge of a senator, normally someone who had just been a consul who was appointed at least theoretically by the senate and responsible to the senate.
 Augustus reversed this: Senators were forbidden to go to Egypt except by special permission, and Egypt and all its riches belonged to the emperor alone.
 It was a system that lasted until the end of the Roman Empire.

 The purpose of Egypt to Augustus was to provide money, and in particular to provide grain.
 When Rome acquired the vice of bread and circuses, the bread came in large part from Egypt.
 The Ptolemies had already set up a superb system for enabling the economy to produce a huge surplus and the Romans simply took this over.
 There was a small Roman contingent at the top: the prefect and under him his legal adviser, a financial officer and very important, the chief priest who looked after the temples and kept the priests happy, and ensured that the profits from all the temple lands came to the emperor.
-And of course there were the military commanders: three legions were stationed in Egypt; one at Alexandria, one at a place confusingly named Babylon but which is now part of modern Cairo, while the third was at Thebes where the temple at Karnak was converted into the military h
+And of course there were the military commanders: three legions were stationed in Egypt; one at Alexandria, one at a place confusingly named Babylon but which is now part of modern Cairo, while the third was at Thebes where the temple at Luxor was converted into the military headquarters.

 Though the top-level administration was run by Romans, the lower level administration was run by Greeks or Egyptians.
 The country was divided up into the thirty nomes that had existed since the beginning of the Egyptian state, and at this level it was run by Greeks or Egyptians.
 Each nome was divided into districts and then villages, each with their own scribe who kept the innumerable records.